tarwn/lessthandot-hugo/blogs/content/posts/2012-01-04-book-review-microsoft-sql-server.md

 **My Brain Hasn't Exploded, But It Was Close A Couple Times**

 This book was really in-depth and really technical.
 I feel much smarter after reading it.
-I have a feeling that in three months or a year, I'll have a problem, and I'll think, “Oh, I read about that somewhere.”
+I have a feeling that in three months or a year, I'll have a problem, and I'll think, "Oh, I read about that somewhere."
 I'll be able to pull this out and reference it.
 So, I may not understand all of it right now, but in the long run, it was a great decision to stick with it and read it.

 Thank you Kalen, Paul, Kimberly, Conor, Adam, and Ben, for sharing all of this knowledge!